Skip to main content

 Image used with permission by copyright holder

-A subterranean wonderland lurks below the desert wilderness of southeastern New Mexico.
+A subterranean wonderland lurks below the desert wilderness of the southeastern part of New Mexico.
 Created slowly over the span of millions of years, the sparkling chambers of Carlsbad Caverns are packed with sculpture-like geological formations.
 Take in the vastness of the Great Room, the largest single cave chamber in North America, or sign up for more challenging ranger-guided tours and crawl your way into less-visited pockets like the helictite-filled Medusa Room.
 Don’t miss the evening-winged exodus when thousands of Brazilian Freetail bats fill the sky after dusk.

 Learn More